bvssvni/rust-idris-fs/README.md

 An attempt at writing a C library in Rust that can be called from Idris

+# About Rust-Idris-Fs

+This is a project to demonstrate implementation of a few file system functions.
+At the moment these features lack in Idris, but is supported in Rust.
+'Fs' stands for file system.

+Issues labeled with `Information` contains useful information to solve problems associated with writing cross language libraries.
+You can use the search bar at the top to quickly look up a topic.

+So far the progress made is [Calling a simple function written in Rust from Idris](https://github.com/bvssvni/rust-idris-fs/issues/2).
+To do this you need to [Build Idris with FFI support](https://github.com/bvssvni/rust-idris-fs/issues/3).

+## Goals

+- To prove that a file system library written in Rust can be called from Idris.
+- Linux and OSX support

+## Non-Goals

+- To build a feature complete library to ship with Idris (this is just an experiment)
+- Windows support

+##About Idris & Rust

 Rust is a low level language but with a rapidly growing number of available libraries.
 Idris is a high level language with dependent types and a REPL environment.